 Examples of how unbundled services can be utilized include assisting the client with complying with the mandatory financial disclosures required in family law cases, running potential child support calculations, brainstorming what experts would best serve the issues raised by the facts presented, and formulating a settlement offer.
 Each of these steps can be daunting, but a skilled lawyer specializing in family law representation can be of great assistance.

 One of the biggest benefits of unbundled legal services is that it offers a client the opportunity to obtain legal advice and gain an understanding of the complex legal system, rather than go it completely alone due to financial limitations.
 The key for this to be successful for the client is quality limited representation.
 The Law Offices of Brenda L. Storey, P.C. provides that quality.
-Danielle C. Davis, an associate attorney with the firm, is pleased to offer unbundled services, consulting with the client at the individual steps requested by the client.
 This quality unbundled legal service can truly make a difference